 And we all, young and old alike, roared with laughter.

 Billy motioned toward the rear exit, where he had evidently entered.
 We went down the hill, toward the city airport.
-After we had made it down far enough so as not to be in the open, Billy began to speak.
+We had gone down the path to what appeared to be a lunar landscape, far enough so as not to be in the open, Billy began to speak.

 "Sorry to give you the run around, but your barging in here without a clue as to what's going on could have had disastrous consequences for the both of us.
 You really don't have a clue as to what's going on, do you?"